 Bird Nest Boxes

-It is now easier than ever to provide both functional and beautiful nesting opportunities for birds in our gardens and outdoor spaces.
-There really is no best time to put up nest boxes.
-By putting up boxes in the autumn you can provide much needed winter refuges for roosting birds.
-Possibly increasing the chance of them staying and nesting in the spring.
-This is a good practice to maintain as a well-designed nest box will only need cleaning once per year.
-Waiting until autumn to clean them ensures they are not still occupied.
+It is now easier than ever to provide functional and beautiful nesting opportunities for birds in our gardens and outdoor spaces.
+By putting up boxes in the autumn, you can give much-needed winter refuges for roosting birds.
+Which possibly increase the chance of them staying and nesting in the spring.
+This is an excellent practice to maintain as a well-designed nest box will only need cleaning once per year.
+Waiting until autumn to clean them ensures they are not occupied.

 One of the key determinants in how likely birds are to occupy nest boxes is where you choose to locate them.
 Remember to place nest boxes away from feeders and baths.
-And never disturb the birds once they’re in the box, just enjoy watching from afar.
+And never disturb the birds once they’re in the box; enjoy watching from afar.